FrazierLE/pomodori/pomodori/README.md

 # Future Extensions
 * Creating a login page for each user to be able to save movies to a watchlist
 * Allow each user to add a review and/or rating
+* Add trailers to each movie details page